 Thecoupleconnection.net is aimed at supporting all couples.
 On this website, we have included some articles and videos which raise awareness about the sorts of issues ‘mixed’ couples may face.

-If you are interested in accessing additional support here is a list of organisations that focus specifically on people in ‘mixed’ couple relationships and those from ‘mixed’ families:
+If you are interested in accessing additional support here is a list of organizations that focus specifically on people in ‘mixed’ couple relationships and those from ‘mixed’ families:

-People in Harmony (www.pih.org.uk) a 'mixed’ race charity that promotes the positive experience of interracial life in Britain today and provides advice, support and information for ‘mixed’ race families, couples and individuals.
-People in Harmony was established in 1972 as an organisation where ‘mixed’ race people and ‘mixed’ couples can come together and talk with others who have an understanding and an awareness of ‘mixed’ race.
-People in Harmony produces a wide range of educational resources around the issue of ‘mixed’ race, as well as organising regular conferences and workshops on this issue.
+People in Harmony (www.pih.org.uk) a ‘mixed’ race charity that promotes the positive experience of interracial life in Britain today and provides advice, support, and information for ‘mixed’ race families, couples and individuals.
+People in Harmony was established in 1972 as an organization where ‘mixed’ race people and ‘mixed’ couples can come together and talk with others who have an understanding and an awareness of ‘mixed’ race.
+People in Harmony produces a wide range of educational resources around the issue of ‘mixed’ race, as well as organizing regular conferences and workshops on this issue.